 Simultaneous Peer Review

 In blended, at-a-distance learning, synchronous time is precious and costly.
-I designed an intervention where learners in different roles could simultaneously provide feedback and critique.
+I designed an intervention where learners in different roles could simultaneously provide feedback and critique, and in doing so, optimize synchronous time.
 The design exponentially increased learner feedback in what is otherwise a laborious process of isolated presentations.
-In the design, the presenting learner is in the synchronous space, but does not take part in the collaborative document while presenting.
-Other learners give feedback on the collaborative document while they listen, but only voice questions in the synchronous space.
+While the presenting learner occupies the verbal channels in the synchronous space, learners collaboratively document and developed their commentary in a digital document in the LMS.
+Other learners’ feedback on the collaborative document did not inhibit listening; rather, voiced questions in the synchronous space became more targetted and developed.
 This practice was highlighted by the UT Office of Information and Technology as a teaching and learning innovation and a Best Practice in Online Learning.
 I published an analysis of the design constraints and the weighted design decisions surrounding the choices in the International Journal of Designs for Learning where I collaborated with John Baaki.
-I have included this design here because it illustrates advantages of online learning over other configurations, and exemplifies how, if designed with care, online interventions can do what is otherwise impossible in a normal classroom.
+I have included this design here because it illustrates the advantages of online learning over other configurations, and exemplifies how, if designed with care, online interventions can accomplish what is otherwise impossible in a normal classroom.